ClimateImpactLab/energy-code-release-2020/README.md

 4. These impacts are translated into empirical “damage functions” relating monetized damages to warming
 5. Damage functions are used to compute an energy-only partial social cost of carbon.

-This master readme outlines the process for each step, and each analysis step has it’s own readme and set of scripts and subdirectories.
+This master readme outlines the process for each step, and each analysis step has it’s own readme and set of scripts in a subdirectory.

 *Note, the code currently in this repo performs the first two steps outlined above.
 We will update with more replication code in the future*